 Our psychiatrists are often asked to comment on trial issues.
-They are practised at providing opinions about a defendant’s mental state at the material time.
-They understand how mental capacity may affect a defendant’s ability to form mens rea and they have seen innumerable defendants in which the defence of insanity, as per the ‘M’Naghten’ rules, is being considered.
-Our psychiatrists have experience in assessing individuals who have been charged with murder and are confident in the assessment of diminished responsibility.
+This may include providing opinions about a defendant’s mental state at the material time.
+Although whether a defendant had the ability to form mens rea is a matter for the court to decide, forensic psychiatrists are often asked to give an expert opinion on how a defendant’s capacity to form intent impacts on this matter.
+It may be helpful to instruct a psychiatrist to consider whether a defendant has a psychiatric defence available to them.
+This may include the defence of insanity, as per the ‘M’Naghten’ rules, and the defence to murder of diminished responsibility.
+Our psychiatrists all have extensive experience in assessing individuals who have been charged with murder and are confident in the assessment of diminished responsibility.

-We can recommend psychologists to provide expert evidence.
-Psychologists are often required to assess IQ in cases where there is a vulnerable defendant who is suspected of having a learning disability.
+Psychologists are also often instructed in criminal cases.
+For example, expert psychology evidence may be required to assess a defendant in cases where it is suspected they may be vulnerable due to having an undiagnosed learning disability or neurodevelopmental disorder such as autism.
 Psychologists may also be called to conduct assessments of suggestibility and neurocognitive ability.